tiwarivlog/Html_Practice/README.md

 # Html_Practice
-This repo mainly for practice purpose <br>of HTML language and all topics has covered with source code.
+This repo mainly for practice purpose <br>of HTML language and all topics has covered with source code. <br>
 Section 1: Introduction to this course<br>
 Section 2: Create First HTML File<br>
 Section 3: Basic Structure of HTML<br>